RheingoldRiver/river.me/content/blog/vscode-2.md

 tags:
     - vscode
 summary: In which I report a bug and discover I have to write an extension, sigh
+description: In which I report a bug and discover I have to write an extension, sigh
 ---
 See also: [VSCode 1](https://river.me/blog/vscode-1/)
 ## Ctrl+left arrow